- Intensive Care Unit (ICU)

 Descriptions of qualifying course criteria for statistics classes can be found on the "Prerequisite Course Criteria" sheet.

-"Upper level" means it is a collegiate level course that contains descriptive and inferential statistical analyses.
-If you have questions about the suitability of a stats course, please contact the program office.
+"Upper level" means it is a junior or senior level course that contains descriptive and inferential statistical analyses.
+If you have questions about the suitability of a statistics course, please contact the program office.

 Statistics generally proves to be a fairly "use it or lose it" subject.
 The College of Nursing's requirement of this course to be taken "recently" is meant to assist the student in staying competitive with other students in the DNP program.

 Different institutions incorporate many of these topics in differing ways.
 At the University of Iowa, General Chemistry I (CHEM:1070) covers inorganic chemistry and General Chemistry II (CHEM:1080) covers organic chemistry and biochemistry.
 If you have had experience with the topics listed in the overview of the "Prerequisite Course Criteria" in other courses which you've taken, you will need to supply the program office with a course description and/or course syllabus of that class for evaluation.
 If we feel you've had adequate exposure to the topic, we will count that course.
 If not, you would be required to retake the course.

 As a general rule, science courses at other institutions that meet pre-professional (pre-med, pre-dental, pre-vet, pre-pharmacy, pre-physical therapy, pre-engineering) admission requirements are preferred.

 The prerequisite courses required are chosen to facilitate your success in the program and allow the program to build on previous knowledge and experience.
 You should not have more than 1 or 2 pre-requisite courses left to finish at the time of your application.
 More than that will reduce your competitiveness in the applicant pool.